 The last two days I was working side-by-side at a trade show with our territory’s best sales person.
 He is brilliant with customers, performing straight from the sale manual and beyond.
 At his best he’s jovial, informative, a locomotive of product fact.
 His stories are all about product.
 I, on the other hand, used personal stories to pepper my sales.
 Some self-deprecating, some shared interest, some environmental – the whole gamut.

 Turns out, mixing in some entertainment with sales haymakers was a winning combination.
 Not everyone is an entertainer.
 I’m no Sebastian Maniscalco.
 As Jimmy Breslin taught us, the best way to tell the news is to get out of the building.
-In sales, the best way to sell product is to get out of the building…and the product is the building.
+In sales, the best way to sell product is to get out of the building…and the building is the product.